miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 During TSA certificate validation, implementations MUST validate the certificate validity period, revocation status, and certificate chain using the Validation Reference Time.

-Implementations MAY perform offline validation using validation information preserved in the corresponding "timestamp.validations" object.
+Implementations MAY perform offline validation using validation information preserved in the "validations" object within the decoded JSON object contained in the corresponding "timestamp" parameter.

 If required validation information is unavailable, the validation result MAY be treated as Indeterminate.